oldmill1/squire/README.md

   - `:3d` - Delete the 3rd line
   - `:1,5d` - Delete lines 1 through 5
   - `:%d` - Delete all lines
-- Press `Escape` to cancel and return to script mode
+- Press `Escape` to cancel and return to normal mode
 - Press `Enter` to execute the command

 ### Text Editing